 Occupation: Creator of JYM Supplement Science, fitness coach and consultant

-As far as cardio training goes, high-intensity interval training, a.k.a.
-HIIT training, has been exactly that among serious fitness enthusiasts-a big hit.
+As far as cardio training goes, high-intensity interval training, aka HIIT, has been exactly that among serious fitness enthusiasts—a big "hit."

 With HIIT, you'll be running (or cycling or whatever) like a bat out of hell for brief stretches, but the net effect when all's said and done is better results in less time.